devadrianapostol/understanding-v8-javascript/hidden-classes.md

   }
 }
 ````
 As you can see, we have a constructor called `Hidden` and accepts 2 parameters.
-We iterate Hidden several times but in the middle of the way we do some `monkeypatching` and we add a new property in a couple our `Hidden` instance.
+We iterate Hidden several times but in the middle of the way we do some `monkeypatching` and we add a new property in a couple our `Hidden` object.

 What's gonna happen here?
 Easy, `V8` is going to create a Hidden class because the object is intensivelly used `hot` optimized such object.